dennisss/dacha/pkg/peripherals/index.md

 # Peripherals

+This package contains various libraries / tools for building physical peripheral (USB / I2C / SPI / RF / etc.).
+This is also where most of the code for building MCU applications (nRF52, RP2040, etc.) lives.

 ## Standard Naming

 To refer to SPI/I2C host-side interfaces which **initiate** connections to other devices, we use the following terms: